bfren/jeebs/docs/option/bind.md

     );
 }

-// this returns an Option<T> so we need to use Bind() and assume it has handled its exceptions correctly internal static Task<Option<IEnumerable<T>>> ExecuteQuery((IUnitOfWork, Taxonomy, string) input) {
+// returns an Option<T> so we use Bind() and assume it has handled its exceptions internal static Task<Option<IEnumerable<T>>> ExecuteQuery((IUnitOfWork, Taxonomy, string) input) {
     var (w, taxonomy, sql) = input;